JeffSackmann/tennis_atp/README.md

 MatchStats are included where I have them.
 In general, that means 1991-present for tour-level matches, 2008-present for challengers, and 2011-present for tour-level qualifying.
 The MatchStats columns should be self-explanatory, but they might not be what you're used to seeing; it's all integer totals (e.g. 1st serves in, not 1st serve percentage), from which traditional percentages can be calculated.

 There are a few tour-level matches with missing stats.
 Some are missing because ATP doesn't have them.
 Others I've deleted because they didn't pass some sanity check (loser won 60% of points, or match time was under 20 minutes, etc).
-Also, Davis Cup matches are included in the tour-level files, but there are no stats for Davis Cup matches.
+Also, Davis Cup matches are included in the tour-level files, but there are no stats for Davis Cup matches

+---

+Update, 8/4/15

+2015 rankings, results, and stats are now available through last week's play.
+The results files are named according to the same conventions as the others.
+The rankings file for the current year is atp_rankings_current.csv.